Rhymed psalter: English rhymed psalters

 The oldest English rhymed psalter is a translation of the Vulgate psalms, generally dated to the reign of Henry II of England.
 Another rhyming psalter of much the same style is assigned epigraphically to the time of Edward II of England.
 The Surtees Psalter in rhymed Middle English dates from 1250 to 1300.

 Thomas Brampton translated the Seven Penitential Psalms from the Vulgate into rhyming verse in 1414.
 These and other pre-Reformation rhyming psalters demonstrate the popular use of the vernacular Scripture in England, contradicting the belief that the singing of psalms in English began only with the Reformation.
 "While Sir Thomas Wyat (died 1521) is said to have done the whole psalter, we have only Certayne Psalmes chosen out of the Psalter of David, commonly called the VII Penitential Psalmes, Drawen into English metre."
 Henry Howard, Earl of Surrey (d.
 1547) translated Psalms 55, 73, and 88 into English verse.

 Miles Coverdale (died 1567) translated several psalms in Goastly psalmes and spirituall songs drawen out of the Holy Scripture.
-The 1562 of the Anglican Book of Common Prayer contains thirty-seven rhyming psalms translated by Thomas Sternhold, fifty-eight by John Hopkins, twenty-eight by Thomas Norton, and the remainder by Robert Wisdom (Ps.
+The 1562 edition of the Anglican Book of Common Prayer contains thirty-seven rhyming psalms translated by Thomas Sternhold, fifty-eight by John Hopkins, twenty-eight by Thomas Norton, and the remainder by Robert Wisdom (Ps.
 125), William Whittingham (Ps.
 119 of 700 lines) and others.
 Sternhold's psalms had been previously published in 1549.
 Also in 1549, Robert Crowley translated the entire psalter in verse.

 The Seven Penitential Psalms were frequently translated.
 In 1583 William Hunnis entitled his translation "Seven Sobs of a Sorrowful Soul for Sinne".
 During the reign of Edward VI, Sir Thomas Smith translated ninety-two of the psalms into English verse while imprisoned in the Tower of London.
 A chaplain to Queen Mary I of England, calling himself the "symple and unlearned Syr William Forrest, preeiste", did a poetic version of fifty psalms in 1551.
 Matthew Parker, later Archbishop of Canterbury, completed a metrical psalter in 1557.
 The Scotch had their Psalmes buickes from 1564.
 One of the most renowned of Scotch versifiers of the Psalms was Robert Pont (1575).
 Zachary Boyd, another Scotsman, published the Psalms in verse early in the seventeenth century.

 The complete rhyming psalter by Sir Philip Sidney (d.
 1586) and his sister, Countess of Pembroke, is notable for the variety of its versification: it employs almost all of the varieties of lyric metres typically used in its time.
 However, it was not published until 1823.

 Francis Bacon's poetic paraphrases of several psalms are distinctive because of his stately and elegant style.
 Richard Verstegan, a Catholic, published a rhyming version of the Seven Penitential Psalms (1601).
 In 1636, George Sandys published a volume containing a metrical version of other parts of the Bible together with "a Paraphrase upon the Psalmes of David, set to new Tunes for Private Devotion, and a Thorow Base for Voice and Instruments".